thorsten23/hubzilla/doc/member/registration.md

 ## Account settings
 Compared to the other options there is only a small number of settings for your account.
 Here you can change your e-mail-address, your password or change your tech level (described below).

+Furthermore you can use set up a technical skill level to fit your user experience to you technical skills.
+Tech levels are explained in [Features](./features/tech_leveld.md)

 ## How to delete an account
 To remove your account on a hub you simply go to the account settings and hit the "Remove Account" button or just visit the URL https://yoursite/removeaccount where you have to replace 'yoursite' with the domain name of your Hubzilla site.